 Sprained Ankle is a lovely debut, with Baker’s songs often immersive.

 Turn Out The Lights

 Baker’s second album was recorded in a mere six days, with Baker handling most of the instruments, but it feels slick after the rawness of Sprained Ankle.
 There’s still no rhythm section, but Baker adds touches of violin, clarinet, and saxophone.
 It lacks the lo-fi intensity of Sprained Ankle, and the songs are less memorable, but it’s still a worthy follow-up.

 The moment that comes closest to recapturing the intensity of Sprained Ankle is ‘Sour Breath’, with Baker screaming “The harder I swim, the faster I sink”.
 ‘Sour Breath’ is nestled between other lovely songs like ‘Appointments’ and the sparse piano of ‘Televangelist’ – Baker also plays organ on the latter.
 The second half is less memorable than the first, but ‘Hurt Less’ is lovely.

-Turn Out The Lights suffers from sequel-itis a little, but it’s a fine record on its own terms.
+Turn Out The Lights suffers a little from sequel-itis, but it’s a fine record on its own terms.